-Gadael Tir or Leave Land is a show that tells the story of land rights and protest in Wales.
+Gafael Tir – a show that tells the story of land rights and protest in Wales.

 “The first step in resistance is a history lesson; not a lesson written for us, but one we write ourselves.” – Professor Simon Critchley, The New School

-Gadael Tir is a show which follows the trials and tribulations of the common folk who strove to build the nation from the ground up.
-Gadael Tir tells their story through sing-along choruses of traditional songs; heart wrenching tales of desperation and perseverance; cross-dressing, axe wielding farmers; radical preachers, land workers and unions, all encompassed by a thousand years of history squeezed into one performance.
+Gafael Tir follows the trials and tribulations of the common folk who strove to build the Welsh nation from the ground up.
+We tell their story through sing-along choruses of traditional songs, heart wrenching tales of desperation and perseverance, cross-dressing, axe wielding farmers, radical preachers, land workers and unions, encompassing a thousand years of history squeezed into one performance.

-As well as drawing heavily on the folk arts of Wales, the show touches on many themes including politics, human rights, freedom of thought and expression, the right to protest and the history of British democracy.
+As well as drawing heavily on the folk arts of Wales, the show touches on politics, human rights, freedom of thought and expression, the right to protest and the history of British democracy.

 “Two men singing spellbindingly beautiful harmonies together, dressing up as women, acting badly and banging sticks, while I learn a thousand years of Welsh history.
 I didn’t for one moment regret travelling from London to Abergavenny to see Gafael Tir.”